 Finding a voice as a writer can be tough.
 You want to be clear, original, insightful, hysterical, dramatic!
 But the simultaneous pursuit of all these things will come off as novice, a try-hard, or just plain boring.
 That doesn’t mean you are those things, it just means it’s time to rethink how you’re approaching writing.
 Nobody is confined to a one-shot style box, but it helps to find the base of your voice before branching out.

 But that doesn’t mean overhauling my entire persona.
 On a base level, I still write a little sassy, a little sweet, and fairly straight forward.
 I write like me.
-Even when taking on the voice a a character in the first person, I maintain those underlying notes that make my writing identifiable as mine through word choice, sentence structure, and tone.
+Even when taking on the voice a character in the first person, I maintain those underlying notes that make my writing identifiable through word choice, sentence structure, and tone.
 So if you aren’t sure where to start, there’s a simple answer: Start with you!
 Just get something down.
-Write about an opinion, write a conversation you wish you could have with someone.
-The more you write as you, the closer you will come to finding your voice on paper.
+Write about an opinion, write a conversation you wish you could have with someone, write a first draft that makes you cringe.
+The more you write the closer you will come to identifying your own voice.
 Find that, and you’re on your way.

 A common response to when someone makes a mistake is, “Nobody’s perfect!”
 Which is true.
 We live in an imperfect world which is why so many of us turn to the nearest escape hatch–books.